 Flickennel - Dachshunds with ALTITUDE!!!

-Flickennel Dachshunds is proud to announce that we have gone international in 2011 and 2012!
-In addition to having our wonderful wienerdogs in nearly every state in the United States (including Alaska!), we have sent pups to Australia, Canada, Denmark, Africa, and Germany!
+Flickennel Dachshunds is proud to announce that we went international in 2011 and 2012!
+In addition to having our wonderful wienerdogs in nearly every state in the United States (including Alaska!), we have sent pups to Australia, Canada, Denmark, Africa, Germany; one customer took a retired stud to Ireland, and we're preparing to send a mob to England in 2017!
 There is no possible way to mark all the different places in the U.S. where our doxies live, but we are going to keep adding to our world map as we ship American-made purebred Flickennel Dachshunds everywhere they are wanted.

 In September 2011 we sent two girls to Australia, to introduce and establish the first breeding blue and mottled whitened-dapple dachshunds in that country.
 Since then they have produced both blue and isabella pups, in smooth and longhair, and pointed solids, dapples, and piebalds - colors and patterns not previously seen in Australia.
 We're pretty proud of our girls!
 You may see them and their beautiful babies at Sedona Miniatures.

 Cheyenne is a smooth blue & tan daughter of Blue Sky and Buck, born June 5, 2010.
 These are some pictures we took of her just before she flew away.